Jean, Grand Duke of Luxembourg: Titles and styles

 Jean renounced the titles of the House of Bourbon-Parma for himself and his family in 1986.
 This decree was, however, repealed by another decree on 21 September 1995.
+His official main titles were Grand Duke of Luxembourg, Prince of Bourbon-Parma.
+Since his great-grandfather Adolphe, Grand Duke of Luxembourg, had been sovereign Duke of Nassau (from 1839 to 1866) before his accession to the throne of Luxemburg in 1890, he and his descendants also bore the title Duke of Nassau with the long chain of Nassau subsidiary titles (such as Count of Sayn, Königstein, Katzenelnbogen and Diez, Burgrave of Hammerstein, Lord of Mahlberg, Wiesbaden, Idstein, Merenberg, Limburg and Eppstein).

 The Arrêté Grand-Ducal (Grand Ducal decree) of 21 September 1995 established that the title of Prince/Princesse de Luxembourg is reserved for the children of the sovereign and the heir to the throne.
 It also stated that the descendants in male lineage of the sovereign should be styled as Royal Highnesses and titled Prince/Princess of Nassau and that the descendants of unapproved marriages should be styled as Count/Countess of Nassau.